G1of1/ApplyToAI/README.md

-AI Resume Analyzer

-Uses Gemini API to review resume and provide feedback and suggestions.
+# 🤖ApplyToAI
+## Boost your job applications with ApplyToAI.
+Analyze your resume and cover letter using AI to get personalized feedback, improvement tips, and professional scores.

-Technologies Used:
+### Technologies Used
-Node.js
+- React
+- Tailwind CSS
+- TypeScript
-Flask
+- Flask
-TailwindCSS
+- Gemini 2.0 API